|

 which hath not turned away my prayer,

-nor his mercy from me
+nor his mercy from me.

-The Sinless Life
+Sinless Life

-Have you ever considered what it would mean if you could just live a sinless life?
+considered what it would mean if you could just live a sinless life?

 Youth in Action

-Never in our history have young people needed Bible learning and Christian youth programs more than they do today.
+Never in our history have young people needed Bible learning and Christian